help-me-mom/ng-mocks/README.md

 }
 ```

-Would be compiled to the following javascript (assuming the compiler option `module` is set to `commonjs`):
+Would be compiled to the following JavaScript (assuming the compiler option `module` is set to `commonjs`):

 ```javascript
 function exportedFunction() {